MooersLab/bash-whisper-transcription/README.md

 Should work with Python 3.8 to 3.12.
 Edit the path to the Python interpreter in the second to last line in the function as needed.

+## Enhancements

+The script should be expanded so you are notified audibly when the script stops prematurely.

 ## Update history

 |Version      | Changes                                                                                                                                    | Date                 |